Monday, April 10, 2023

 Description

 Tieflings appear human at a glance, although they all possess one unnatural feature that reveals there infernal heritage.
-At the least, tieflings have a disturbing demeanor or carry a whiff of brimstone about them, but most also possess small horns, red eyes, or needle-sharp teeth.
+At the least, tieflings have a disturbing demeanor or carry a whiff of brimstone about them, but most also possess small horns, intense eyes, or needle-sharp teeth.
 In extreme cases tieflings may have a barbed tail or cloven feet.
 No two tieflings have the same appearance.
 Their skin can also take on a variable hue from any color in the rainbow (and then some).

 Tieflings are sneaky, subtle, and generally conniving.
 They prefer to strike from ambush and usually avoid a fair fight if they can.